arcus-azure/arcus.messaging/docs/preview/features/message-pumps/customization.md

 ### Extending the message router

 By default, when using the `.AddMessageRouting`, an new `IMessageRouter` instance is registered that contains the basic message routing/handling for incoming messages.

-If you want for some reason alter this routing process or provide additional functionality, you can do this by implementing your own message router.
-You can also inherit from our built-in message router and override the necessary methods of your choosing.
+If you want to control the message routing or provide additional functionality, you can do this by implementing your own message router.
+Next to that, you can also inherit from our built-in message router and override the necessary methods of your choosing.

 Here's how you normally would register the message router: